You are here:

 Airports, tire industry, pharmaceuticals, electronics.

-Main classes of automatic scanners
+Main classes of stationary industrial scanners

 Compact short-range scanners